Institutional Buildings

 HCMA Architecture + Design with UBC Properties Trust

-The Brock Commons 2 is an eighteen-storey mixed-use building located at the corner of Walter Gage Road and East Mall in UBC.
+Brock Commons 2 is an eighteen-storey mixed-use building located at the corner of Walter Gage Road and East Mall in UBC.
 Designed primarily for student housing, it features 128 units including private and up to four bed units.
 Levels one and two consists of academic facilities including study rooms, staff rooms, and a fitness facilities.
-The building is constructed to meet a LEED gold certification.
+The building is designed to achieve LEED Gold certification.

 Quw’utsun Secondary School